 When shutting down, the Extents are written to free blocks.
-This information is written to /adm/frees.
+This information can be accessed from /adm/frees.
 Also, fsok in the super block is set to 1.
-When fsok = 0, run an fsck (filesystem checker) to correct any inconsistencies on the disk.
+Mafs does not start until fsok is 1.
+When fsok = 0, run the sanity check that the unused blocks and the free blocks in /adm/frees match up. disk/reconcile identifies any missing blocks or blocks that are marked as both used and free.